modprods/grapho-user-guide/README.md

 ![handle-open](img/grapho-handle-open.png)

 Grab Handle.
 Flip Handle upside down to open graph nodes (run a query).

-A Handle is a special type of node that is a convenient handle to a section of a graph that speeds up navigation and helps manage clutter.

-You can think of it as a graph bookmark but technically it signposts a specify database query.
-I.e. the graph data returned may change.

 Flip again to close graph nodes.